davidgasquez/handbook/Open Data.md

 	- Resize images.
 	- Normalize sound files.
 	- Detect suspicions records like a categorical variable value that only appears one time while others values appear many times.
 	- Enrich data smartly (Match and Augment pattern).
 If a matcher detects a date, the augmenter can add the day of week.
 If is something like a latitude and longitude, the augmenter adds country/city.
+[Some tools do this with closed source data](https://www.getcensus.com/blog/census-enrichment-third-party-data-enrichment-now-in-your-warehouse).
 	- [Templated validations to make sure datasets conform to certain standards](https://framework.frictionlessdata.io/docs/checks/baseline.html).

 ### Visualizations